Blackhawk Bank's Vision, Mission & Core Values

 On August 25th Rick Bastian, Chairman and CEO announced that Dave Adkins, executive vice president and chief operating officer, was appointed president of Blackhawk Bancorp, Inc. and its subsidiary, Blackhawk Bank.
 He was also appointed a director of the bank and its parent.
 As chief executive officer, Bastian continues to be responsible for the company’s overall performance and strategic direction while Adkins has day-to-day responsibility for most of the bank’s operations.

 Blackhawk Bank is a wholly owned subsidiary of Blackhawk Bancorp, Inc. (BHWB).
-The Bank employs 160 people, operates seven full service Banking Centers, a Mortgage Processing Center and a Mortgage & Commercial Loan Center.
-Its offices are located in Beloit & Janesville WI; Roscoe, Machesney Park, Rockford and Belvidere, IL.
+The Bank employs more than 200 people, operates eight full service Banking Centers and a Mortgage Processing Center.